Black-sys-dot/cat-and-dog-classifier/README.md

 <br>
 🤫🧏‍♂️License (The Boring but Important Stuff):
 <br>
-If you want to use this sht algorithm, you can.
+If you want to use this shit algorithm, you can.
 Just don’t blame me if it f**s up or somehow crashes your kernel or messes with you from behind (if this happens, just say "choke me daddy").

 <!-- Briefly mention the license -->